Odyssey’s culture of innovation shapes how its technology is built. Shippers inherit the results.

 Odyssey’s team is constantly rethinking how technology can improve logistics.

-The new capabilities we’re providing our customers with trace back to a belief that runs through Odyssey’s technology strategy: the best ideas about where technology should go next come from the people closest to the work.
+The new capabilities we provide our customers trace back to a belief that runs through Odyssey’s technology strategy: the best ideas about where technology should go next come from the people closest to the work.

-The newest expression of this belief is Odyssey’s AI Academy, a program built around a cohort of 150 employees from every corner of the business — and it reflects a deliberately measured approach to AI.
-Participants train on the latest AI tools, track how they use them, and bring forward ideas that can meaningfully improve how our, and by extension our customers’, business can run.
+The newest expression of this belief is Odyssey’s AI Academy, an internal program built around a cohort of 150 employees from every corner of our business.
+It reflects a deliberately measured approach to AI: participants train on the latest AI tools, track how they use them, and bring forward ideas that can meaningfully improve how our business (and more importantly, our customers’ businesses) can run.

 We think about the value from this approach in three stages.
 Personal productivity comes first; technology delivery is second.
-The third stage carries the most upside: rewriting the playbook, reimagining how work itself flows when business and technology teams solve problems together.
+The third stage carries the most upside: reimagining how work flows when business and technology teams solve problems together.

 For shippers, this is the point of the whole exercise: when the people who price freight, manage exceptions, and run customer programs find better ways to work, customers inherit the benefits.